jodal/pykka/docs/introduction.rst

 Typed actors
 ============

-If you wrap a plain actor in a :class:`pykka.proxy.ActorProxy`, Pykka let you call methods on the actor like you would on a regular object, but it runs the code in the actor.
+If you wrap a plain actor in a :class:`pykka.ActorProxy`, Pykka let you call methods on the actor like you would on a regular object, but it runs the code in the actor.
 Similarly, when you access the actor's fields, they are read in the actor, serialized and copied to the reader.

 Both method calling and attribute reads immediately returns future objects.
 This means that your code can continue while the result is calculated in some other actor, and that you're code will not block until you actually use the returned value.

-Here is a small example of two actors wrapped in :class:`pykka.proxy.ActorProxy` objects.
+Here is a small example of two actors wrapped in :class:`pykka.ActorProxy` objects.
 It may look like they communicate with each other by calling regular methods, but--under the hood--the calls are serialized and sent to the other actor.
 Meanwhile, the first actor can continue executing its own code.

 .. literalinclude:: ../examples/counter.py